AakaQT/odin-recipes/README.md

-Wrote the html for the different pages using what I learned on TOP.
+UPDATES:

 Newly added css file and styled the webpages